Why separate sending domains — the reputation-contagion argument.

 A brand-adjacent domain owned by the legitimate entity, with privacy-protected registration tied to the same registrant identity as the corporate domain, is the configuration that survives both the deliverability and impersonation-defense requirements simultaneously.

-A burned corporate domain costs months of remediation: pausing all bulk sending entirely, restoring the one-to-one conversational baseline, accumulating positive engagement signal at a rate the receivers will accept as evidence of intent change.
-During that period the operator runs with degraded inbox placement on transactional flows that have no relationship to the original cold-sending behavior — missed renewal notices, failed two-factor codes, calendar invites lost to spam — and no vendor support channel meaningfully accelerates the timeline.
+A burned corporate domain costs months.
+Stop all bulk sending entirely.
+Restore the one-to-one conversational baseline.
+Accumulate positive engagement at a rate Gmail accepts as evidence of intent change.
+During that window you run with degraded placement on transactional flows that have nothing to do with the original cold sending — missed renewal notices, failed 2FA codes, calendar invites lost to spam — and no vendor support shortens the timeline.

 The case against separate domains — where one domain suffices